strazz/CountryApp/README.md

 # CountryApp
-a small playground project to test new features and patterns
+a small playground project to test new features and patterns with SwiftUI